repsyio/example-maven-deploy/README.md

-This example shows how to deploy a java library into the [Repsy](https://repsy.io) private repository.
+This example shows how to deploy a java library into a [Repsy](https://repsy.io) private maven repository.

 You can find the original article from: